-On May 5, 2023, WHO Director-General Tedros Adhanom Ghebreyesus declared an end to the emergency phase of COVID-19.
-He made it clear, however, that this declaration did not mean an end to the damage caused by SARS-CoV-2, whose effects had first been observed in Wuhan, China in December, 2019.
-Rather, May 5, 2023, marked a transition to a phase of enduring endemicity.
-Additionally, Tedros noted that morbidity from post-COVID-19 condition would continue long after the emergency phase ended.
+On May 5, 2023, WHO Director-General Tedros Adhanom COVID-19.155 He made it clear, however, that this declaration did not mean an end to the damage caused by SARS-CoV-2, whose effects had first been observed in Wuhan, China in December, 2019.
+Rather, May 5, 2023, Additionally, Tedros noted that morbidity from post-COVID-19 condition would continue long after the emergency phase ended.

-After the 2014-16 Ebola epidemic in west Africa, various analyses and assessments were published.
-Similarly, multiple examinations of and reports on COVID-19 have been released, including the Lancet Commission on lessons for the future from the COVID-19 pandemic, a WHO-convened independent panel, and a book by The Lancet's Editor, Richard Horton.
-These retrospective analyses have laid out a broad range of valuable conclusions (panel 7).
+After the 2014-16 Ebola epidemic in west Africa, various multiple examinations of and reports on COVID-19 have been released, including the Lancet Commission on lessons for the future from the COVID-19 pandemic,158 a WHO-convened independent panel,159 and a book by The analyses have laid out a broad range of valuable conclusions (panel 7).
 The context surrounding pandemic preparedness remains, however, unhopeful.
-In a June, 2024, update to their WHO-convened independent report, panel chairs Helen Clark and Ellen Johnson Sirleaf pointed to the failure of negotiations for a pandemic
+In a June, 2024, update to their WHO-convened independent report, 50 panel chairs Helen Clark and Ellen Johnson Sirleaf pointed to the failure of negotiations for a pandemic treaty and an atmosphere of ill will and mistrust among countries, concluding that "too many gaps and vulnerabilities remain, and pathogens have an ample